mparsley1/eo-docs/README.md

 need to decrypt the configuration files and copy the config files to the required directory (as described below).
 [See here for instructions on decrypting encrypted files.](https://docs.ansible.com/ansible/latest/user_guide/vault.html#decrypting-encrypted-files)

-Put the configuration file in the user's home directory, keeping the files names: config_eo_service.yml and config_eo_service.yml.
+Put the appropriate configuration file in the user's home directory, keeping the files names: config_eo_service.yml and config_eo_service.yml.

 To run the code using Docker, copy the config files and GitHub key to the credentials directory, for example, eo-custom-scripts\credentials.